Child Support FAQs

 There are a couple obvious reasons.

-1—Some parents would likely not pay anything at all to take care of their children if they weren’t obligated to, so laws were implemented to require minimal responsibility.
+1—If they weren’t obligated to, some parents probably wouldn’t pay anything at all to ensure their children are taken care of, so laws were implemented to require minimal responsibility.

 2—Kids that have no support from their parents wind up becoming an expense to the state or other charities, and it is preferable that they are instead cared for by their parents.